Cancer Screening and Precision Oncology Diagnostics Market Report 2032

 By Product and Technology Type

-Molecular and Companion Diagnostics generated USD 13,750 million in 2025, representing 26.8% of the market, and are projected to reach USD 32,900 million by 2032.
-This segment includes comprehensive genomic profiling, PCR-based mutation testing, immunohistochemistry, fluorescence in situ hybridization, tumor mutational burden, microsatellite instability, homologous recombination deficiency, and approved companion diagnostic assays.
-Growth is being supported by the increasing number of oncology drugs that require biomarker-based patient selection.
+Molecular and Companion Diagnostics generated USD 13.75 billion in 2025 and are projected to reach USD 32.90 billion by 2032.
+The segment includes comprehensive genomic profiling, PCR-based mutation testing, immunohistochemistry, fluorescence in situ hybridization, tumor mutational burden, microsatellite instability, homologous recombination deficiency testing, and approved companion diagnostic assays.
+Growth is being driven by the expanding number of therapies that require biomarker-defined patient selection.

-Liquid Biopsy and MRD Testing generated USD 8,620 million in 2025, representing 16.8% of the market, and are projected to reach USD 28,400 million by 2032, making this the fastest-growing product and technology category.
-The segment benefits from repeatability, tissue-sparing utility, and its ability to capture tumor evolution over time.
-Its strongest use cases are advanced cancer profiling, resistance monitoring, recurrence risk assessment, and MRD-guided therapy selection.
+Liquid Biopsy and MRD Testing generated USD 8.62 billion in 2025 and are projected to reach USD 28.40 billion by 2032, making it the fastest-growing product and technology category.
+This segment benefits from repeatability, tissue-sparing utility, convenience, and the ability to capture evolving tumor biology.
+It includes blood-based tumor profiling, therapy-selection liquid biopsy, recurrence monitoring, tumor-informed MRD, tumor-agnostic MRD approaches, and multi-cancer early detection programs.

-Digital Pathology and AI-Enabled Diagnostic Platforms generated USD 9,970 million in 2025, representing 19.5% of the market, and are projected to reach USD 17,080 million by 2032.
-This segment includes whole-slide imaging, AI-assisted pathology interpretation, computational pathology, digital workflow systems, and image-based biomarker analysis.
-Growth is being supported by pathologist workload pressure, remote review needs, biomarker quantification, and the early move of AI pathology into companion diagnostic applications.
+Digital Pathology and AI-Enabled Diagnostic Platforms generated USD 9.97 billion in 2025 and are projected to reach USD 17.08 billion by 2032.
+The segment includes whole-slide imaging, AI-assisted interpretation, image-based biomarker analysis, digital workflow systems, and computational pathology companion diagnostic tools.
+Growth is supported by pathologist workload pressure, remote review needs, standardization demand, and increasing biomarker complexity.

 By Cancer Type

-Prostate Cancer generated USD 7,450 million in 2025, representing 14.5% of market revenue, and is projected to reach USD 15,500 million by 2032.
-Growth is being supported by PSA-linked diagnostic pathways, reflex biomarkers, MRI-supported evaluation, hereditary risk assessment, BRCA and homologous recombination repair testing, and companion diagnostics in advanced disease.
+Prostate Cancer generated USD 7.45 billion in 2025 and is projected to reach USD 15.50 billion by 2032.
+The segment includes PSA testing, reflex biomarkers, MRI-linked diagnostic workflows, hereditary risk assessment, genomic risk stratification, BRCA testing, homologous recombination repair testing, and companion diagnostics in advanced disease.
+Growth is being shaped by better risk stratification and the broader use of molecular testing in metastatic and castration-resistant disease.

-Other Solid Tumors generated USD 11,330 million in 2025, representing 22.1% of market revenue, and are projected to reach USD 28,680 million by 2032.
-This segment includes ovarian, pancreatic, gastric, esophageal, liver, bladder, kidney, melanoma, thyroid, endometrial, head and neck, and tumor-agnostic testing.
-It is strategically important because many of these cancers lack broad standard screening programs, making liquid biopsy, MRD, MCED, and broad genomic profiling commercially attractive.
+Other Solid Tumors generated USD 11.33 billion in 2025 and are projected to reach USD 28.68 billion by 2032.
+This group includes ovarian, pancreatic, gastric, esophageal, melanoma, liver, bladder, kidney, thyroid, endometrial, head and neck, and tumor-agnostic applications.
+Growth is supported by comprehensive genomic profiling, immunotherapy biomarkers, tumor-agnostic approvals, MRD studies, and early detection demand in cancers without established screening programs.

 By End User

-Hospitals and Cancer Centers generated USD 22,480 million in 2025, representing 43.9% of market revenue, and are projected to reach USD 48,700 million by 2032.
-These institutions remain the largest end-user group because they manage imaging, biopsy, pathology, molecular tumor boards, therapy selection, clinical trials, and recurrence monitoring.
+Hospitals and Cancer Centers generated USD 22.48 billion in 2025 and are projected to reach USD 48.70 billion by 2032.
+These institutions remain central because they manage imaging, biopsies, pathology, molecular tumor boards, therapy selection, recurrence monitoring, and clinical trial enrollment.
+Their importance will increase as diagnostic interpretation becomes more complex and more directly tied to treatment decisions.

-Home-Based and Decentralized Testing Channels generated USD 6,380 million in 2025, representing 12.5% of market revenue, and are projected to reach USD 15,400 million by 2032, making this the fastest-growing end-user channel.
-Growth is being supported by at-home colorectal screening kits, self-sampling, mobile phlebotomy, pharmacy-linked access, EHR-enabled ordering, and national collection partnerships.
+Home-Based and Decentralized Testing Channels generated USD 6.38 billion in 2025 and are projected to reach USD 15.40 billion by 2032, making this the fastest-growing channel.
+At-home colorectal screening, self-sampling programs, mobile phlebotomy, decentralized blood collection, senior-living screening access, and direct-to-provider ordering networks can improve participation and extend access beyond hospital settings.

 Regional Analysis